-The Skills module examinations F5-F9 are all paper based three-hour papers containing a mixture of objective and longer type questions.
-The Corporate and Business Law (F4) paper is a two-hour computer based objective test examination which is also available as a paper based version from the December 2014 examination session.
+The Skills module examinations F5-F9 are paper based exams containing a mix of objective and longer type questions with a duration of three hours 15 minutes.
+From September 2016 these exams will also be available as computer-based exams.
+Further information will be released on these in April 2016.
+The Corporate and Business Law (F4) paper is a two- hour objective test examination which is also available as a computer based exams for English and Global variants, as well as paper based for all variants.

-The Professional level papers are all three-hour paper based examinations, all containing two sections.
+The Professional level papers are all of three hours 15 minutes duration and, all contain two sections.
 Section A is compulsory, but there will be some choice offered in Section B.